jacoby/jacoby.github.io/_posts/2018-01-25-programming-is-like-parenting.markdown

 I suppose the next step is to start with the tracks and plays themselves, building them up a step at a time until I get to that CSV-like level.
 In fact, I should, if only as a learning experience.

+And I think a count of the number of artists per year to whom I listened to one track or less would be interesting.

 If you have any questions or comments, I would be glad to hear it.
 Ask me on [Twitter](https://twitter.com/jacobydave) or [make an issue on my blog repo](https://github.com/jacoby/jacoby.github.io).